 This in fact means that you can just have the animation in a data structure in memory, and your code just reads over this data structure to display the animation.
 This actually makes writing the code easier because it doesn’t rely on what the actual animation is!

-Your light show should also contain at least seven distinct images to display.
+Your light show should also contain at least ten distinct images to display.
 This can either be the individual frames of a moving display, or if you’re making a game this can be the number of different “animations” you define.

 Pass (50 - 59%)#